sjin799/cse15l-lab-reports/lab-report-1-week-2.md

     `ssh cs15lwi22@ieng6.ucsd.edu "ls"`
 2. also write multiple command in one line and seperated by semicolon `cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI`
+3. After you make a edit in local file and run it in you ssh account, write the multiple commands in online can save you more than 2 keystroke (i.e type javac one time and java one time).
+For imagine below, when we run java commands for whereAmI file, we only had 4 keystrokes to complete task (actually just 1 keystroke if we just count for running the file).
 ![Image](short.png)